Wording in Nanaimo’s animal responsibility bylaw will be altered at the request of the provincial government.

 The government also wanted assurance the bylaw doesn’t apply to “activity or conduct” already authorized by a permit or licence issued under the B.C.
 Wildlife Act or the Animal Health Act.
 Robertson said one person in Nanaimo is authorized to have a number of alien species for their personal use.

 The ministry also wanted changes to wording around seizure and impound provisions.

 “As it’s currently worded, [municipal] animal control officers can, technically, go out and retrieve sick or injured wildlife through the overarching branch definition of ‘animal’ … legally, it has to state that it would be their responsibility,” Robertson said.

-Sheila Gurrie, city clerk, reiterated that bylaw officers would not act proactively unless they personally witnessed an infraction and then follow the city’s overall policy to educate the animal owner and try and get compliance before resorting to enforcement.
+Sheila Gurrie, city clerk, reiterated that bylaw officers would not enforce proactively unless they personally witnessed an infraction and would then follow the city’s overall policy to educate the animal owner and try and get compliance before resorting to enforcement.

 Council voted unanimously to pass the bylaw amendments, which will be forwarded to the province for final approval.